Offline PDF and ePUB Security

 - install, register and run our free DrumlinPublisher software and select the file you want to make secure (start by testing this with a single file), specify what protections you want, and create the secure version - the secure file is saved locally and a free code for testing it is provided by the software - save this code for testing on up to 5 separate devices ... or ask us to do this for you (free of charge)

-- install and run our free secure Javelin PDF reader for your preferred technology platform (iOS, Android, Windows or OSX).
-Initially we recommend testing your files using Javelin3 for Windows.
+- install and run our free secure Javelin3 PDF readers for your preferred technology platform (iOS, Android, Microsoft Windows or Apple's OSX and Catalina).
+Initially we recommend testing your files using Javelin3 for Windows initially.
 Open the secure file you have generated and use the free text code to authorize it - job done!

 See below for more details and links